MasterprojectRK/HiCPrediction/README.md

 #create dataset for training
 #use the basefile created above and the output directory of
 #of the HiC-matrices as inputs to -bf and --iid, respectively.
-#word size set to 500 just as an example
+#window size set to 500 just as an example
 $createTrainingSet.py -bf Gm12878_5kb.ph5 -dod ./ -iid hicMatrices/ -ws 500 --ignoreCentromeres False

 #create dataset for prediction (test set)
-#word size must be the same as for the training dataset
+#window size must be the same as for the training dataset
 #iid is not required here, since no matrix was passed when
 #creating the basefile
 $createTrainingSet.py -bf K562_5kb.ph5 -dod ./ -ws 500 --ignoreCentromeres False